CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 ws = Workspace.from_config()
 ```

-Since we're in a new Notebook, we need to reference our registered model from the last Notebook:
+Let's reference our registered model from challenge 2:

 ```python
 from azureml.core.model import Model